eustlb/ship-detect-tl/README.md

 In the object detection folder (object_detection), follow the steps as described in the notebook main.ipynb.
 Don't forget to configure the image directory.
 These steps are :
-In the object detection folder (object_detection), follow the steps as described in the notebook main.ipynb.
-Don't forget to configure the image directory.
-These steps are :
 - create the train and test TFRecords
 - pick a model on [TensorFlow Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) and download it
 - configure the hyperparameters of the model (namely the .config file of the model)